Breisoft/fastcfg/README.md

 **FastCFG**: Because your serverless functions deserve a proper nervous system. 🧠⚡️

-*Built by [Your Name] - Making configuration management suck less, one Lambda at a time.*
+*Built with love by Josh Breidinger - Making configuration management suck less, one Lambda at a time.*